phetsims/qa/documentation/qa-book.md

 ### 4.10: PhETTest

-[PhETTest](phettest.colorado.edu) contains up-to-date versions of the sim with latest code changes made by the developers.
+[PhETTest](https://bayes.colorado.edu/dev/phettest/) contains up-to-date versions of the sim with latest code changes made by the developers.
 When a developer asks for something to be checked on master, this is where you will go to do that for the most part.
 PhETMarks serves a similar purpose with more options in case you need to test something more involved like PhET-iO.
 When you open the website, do so in incognito mode to ensure you aren’t looking at an old version of a sim.
 Make sure all of the common code repos are up to date, as well as the sim you want to look at.
-You can press the pull button to update one repo, or the Pull All button at the top to update everything.
+You can press the "pull" button to update one repo, or the "Pull All" button at the top to update everything.
 To quickly check a sim, click the link with the sim in the title.
-To check on IE or make a longer lasting version, click build, and then click Built Version when the process finishes.
-For IE you will need to do this in a different browser and copy the resulting URL into IE.
+To build a version of the simulation, click "build", and then click "Built Version" when the process finishes.

 ### 4.11: App Testing